ChaseCares/AirGradient-InfluxDB/README.md

 [![Arduino Compile CI](../../actions/workflows/Arduino_CI.yml/badge.svg)](../../actions/workflows/Arduino_CI.yml)

 AirGradient’s sensor set up is a good base and reasonably affordable.
 This Arduino sketch allows you to integrate with a locally run InfluxDB instance or MQTT.
-Thes also allowing you to easy integrate with Home Assistant.
+This also allows you to easy integrate with Home Assistant.
 This was loosely based off of AirGradient’s original example.
 A couple additional features are also included.

 Note: InfluxDB isn't required, there is a config option that will allow you to disable it.